Wbeymar Angulo

-Wbeymar Angulo Mosquera (Վբեյմար Անգուլո Մոսկերա; born 6 March 1992) is a professional footballer who plays as a defensive midfielder for Indonesian club Malut United.
+Wbeymar Angulo Mosquera (Վբեյմար Անգուլո Մոսկերա; born 6 March 1992) is a professional footballer who plays as a defensive midfielder for Indonesian club Persis Solo.
 Born in Colombia, he plays for the Armenia national team.

 Club career

 Wbeymar began his career in Colombia Patriotas, Bogotá, Atlético Huila and Alianza Petrolera.
 In January 2014, Wbeymar signed with Murciélagos in the Liga Premier de Ascenso.
 On 31 July 2015, Wbeymar was presented as a new signing for Gandzasar Kapan in the Armenian Premier League.

 On 7 December 2020, Ararat-Armenia announced the signing of Wbeymar on a free transfer from Gandzasar Kapan after they withdrew from the Armenian Premier League.

 On 16 January 2023, Wbeymar joined Alashkert on loan for the remainder of the season alongside teammate Agdon.

 On 10 June 2024, Malut United management has officially recruited Wbeymar.
 Malut United and Wbeymar agreed to work together for the next season.

 International career

 On 27 August 2020, Wbeymar was called up to the Armenia national team for his debut time, for their games against North Macedonia and Estonia on 5 and 8 September 2020 in the 2020–21 UEFA Nations League.

 Wbeymar made his international debut for the Armenia on 5 September 2020 in a 2020–21 UEFA Nations League match against North Macedonia.